 Mustard seed is commonly recommended as a solution to keep hot sauces from separating.
-Ground mustard acts as an emulsifier, which means that it enables oil compounds that would otherwise separate to form a stable blend.
-Mustard seed’s stabilizing properties are most evident in hot sauces, where the vinegar base would separate from the chili pepper pulp.
+Ground mustard acts as an emulsifier, so it enables oil compounds that would otherwise separate to form a stable blend.
+Mustard seed’s stabilizing properties are most clear in hot sauces, where the vinegar base would separate from the chili pepper pulp.

 - Mustard Powder Vs. Mustard Seed: How do they compare?

 - Yellow Vs. Black Mustard Seeds: How do they differ beyond the color?